jlapeyre/Qurt.jl/DesignConsiderations.md

 ## Challenges

+#### Visualization

+This is needed even for developing

 * Packages for plotting graphs in Julia are not very well maintained or developed.
 I can get something kind of working a bit with `GraphPlot`.
 But this would likely take a bit of engineering on our part.
-Maybe a graphviz driver.
+* The graphviz driver for rustworkx is pretty simple and makes decent plots.
+It writes a description of the graph in the graphviz-langugage (or whatever) to a text file.

 <!--  LocalWords:  Qiskit ok ldots multigraph acyclic unitaries tket unitarily
 <!--  LocalWords:  qubits DAGs metadata multigraphs qubit 1q 2q DAGCircuit 'h